Coronavirus has potential to negatively shock economy - Central Bank

 He said that while it is premature to reach any conclusions on the impact the virus may have, he said any impact on the Irish economy would be felt through both direct and indirect channels.

-European Central Bank chief economist Philip Lane, at the same event, said he expects that the Coronavirus could have a pretty serious short term hit but that the impact of the virus might be relatively minor over the longer term.
+European Central Bank chief economist and former Central Bank governor Philip Lane, at the same event, said he expects that the Coronavirus could have a pretty serious short term hit but that the impact of the virus might be relatively minor over the longer term.

 Opening the European Financial Forum in Dublin Castle, Taoiseach Leo Varadkar said financial services have played a significant role in helping the Republic achieve “our place as a forward looking country integrated into the global economy”.